santiagohenao/NFT/README.md

 # NFT
 Non-Equidistant Fourier Transform... with some mathematical occurences.
+Implemented on C++, Julia, and Python.

+Example data is from OGLE III Variable star database.